• Skip to primary navigation

 The hallmark of cashew sauce in any form is that it's smooth and creamy, much like sauces made with dairy.

-Roasted veggie tacos with cashew cilantro sauce.
+Roasted veggie tacos topped with cashew cilantro sauce.

 What To Serve With Cashew Sauce